pscon/Pscon-Movie-App/README.md

 - User can view Trending, Upcoming, Popular Movies/TV Shows
 - User can search for movies and TV shows by title, actor, director, or keywords.
 - User can view search results in a user-friendly format, showing relevant details like title, poster, rating, and release year.
+- User can view all movie or TV Shows Trillers.

 ---